Joaquín’s Birth Story: My Pre-Eclampsia And Emergency C-Section Journey Into Motherhood

 Daddy’s first cuddle with Joaquín.

 Despite the nightmare I experienced, I would do it all over again in a heartbeat.
 I cannot imagine my life now without my son.
-The amount of happiness he has brought to my husband and I is immeasurable — the best comparison I can make would be the happiness I experienced on every single trip I have ever taken all combined together.
+The amount of happiness he has brought to my husband and I is immeasurable—the best comparison I can make would be the happiness I experienced on every single trip I have ever taken all combined together.
 Pictures do not do Joaquín justice.
 You simply have to meet him in person.
 His personality is infectious.
-All he wants to do is cuddle and be cuddled and hardly ever cries.
+All he wants to do is cuddle and be cuddled (by anyone!) and hardly ever cries.
 He radiates love, peace, and joy.
-We are so blessed!
+We are truly blessed.

 Mommy’s first cuddle with Joaquín.